benjamingrogg/varnish_docker/README.md

 ---

-You can edit default.vcl or map with the `-v` command Ports are not exposed because I use `--link` option
+You can edit default.vcl or map with the `-v` command Ports are not exposed because I use `--net` option

 `sudo docker run -ti -d --name=varnish benjamingrogg/alpine-varnish`